smsdev0208/tentmapper/README.md

 # Seattle Tent Mapper

-A crowdsourced web application for mapping tent locations in Seattle.
-Users can report tent locations, vote on their current status, and upload photo evidence.
+A crowdsourced web application for mapping homeless encampments, RVs, tents, and incidents in Seattle.
+Users can report locations with specific details, vote on their current status, and upload photo evidence.

 ## Features

 - 🗺️ Interactive map centered on Seattle using OpenStreetMap
+- 🎯 Radial donut menu with 4 marker types:
-- 📍 Click-to-place tent markers
+  - **Tent**: Individual tent locations
+  - **RV**: RVs with side of street (North/South/East/West)
+  - **Encampment**: Multi-tent locations with approximate count
+  - **Incident**: Public safety incidents with type and timestamp
-- ✅ Daily voting system to verify tent locations
+- ✅ Daily voting system to verify tent/RV/encampment locations (not incidents)
-- 📸 Photo upload capability
+- 📸 Photo upload capability for all marker types
 - 🔄 Real-time updates across all users
 - 🛡️ reCAPTCHA v3 spam protection
 - 📱 Responsive design for mobile browsers